AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 ### Integrations {#integrations}

 This tab displays a list of available integrations between the currently selected channel and MVPDs.
-It lists each integration along with its status, indicating whether it's enabled or not.
-Select a specific entry from this list to access detailed information in the [Integrations](tve-dashboard-integrations.md) section.
+The list presents each integration along with its status, indicating whether it's enabled or not.
+Select a specific integration from this list to access detailed information in the [Integrations](tve-dashboard-integrations.md) section.

 ![List of Available Integrations](assets/channel-integrations.png)